 Baking Instructions German Profiteroles

 – Bring water, salt and butter to a boil.
-Turn of heat.
+Turn off the heat.

 – Add flour and with a wooden spoon stir until smooth; the dough should be like a big dumpling and not sticking to the pot; on the bottom of the pot should be a white layer.
 Let cool off.